You want to declutter and organize your entire home, right?

 When I’ve done Pinterest searches on decluttering the house, I got a ton of articles… that all talked about putting things in bins, color-coding, and label makers.

-So there seems to be a bit of a difference in people’s definition of decluttering.
+So there seems to be a bit of a difference in people’s definitions of decluttering.

 So, in this article, I want you to know that when I talk about decluttering, I’m referring to getting rid of things.